Hayao Miyazaki's Daydream Data Notes

 Hayao Miyazaki's Daydream Data Notes (Miyazaki Hayao no Zassō Nōto) is the collective name for Hayao Miyazaki's annotated manga and illustrated essays he contributed, very sporadically, to the hobby magazine Model Graphix in the 1980s and early ’90s.
 The name has also been translated into English as Hayao Miyazaki's Random Thoughts Notebook.
-Game designer Kazuma Kujo stated in a 2012 Retro Gamer article that the book served as inspiration during development of Metal Slug.
+Game designer Kazuma Kujo stated in a 2012 Retro Gamer article that the book served as inspiration during development of the 1996 video game Metal Slug.

 Development

 The Daydream Notes began as private sketches that can be traced back to Miyazaki's earliest childhood.
 Born in 1941 he, like war babies all over Europe, drew almost exclusively planes, tanks and battleships.

 Media

 Magazine

 Installments of Daydream Notes were irregularly printed.
 Episodes occasionally appeared in the November 1984 through May 1990 issues of the monthly magazine Model Graphix.
+Among them, The Age of the Flying Boat (飛行艇時代, Hikōtei Jidai) (later adapted into Porco Rosso) was released from March to May 1989 issues.
+Additionally, "The Pig Tiger" (豚の虎, Buta no Tora), was released from October to November 1992 issues.
+The serialization resumed in 1998 under the title Hayao Miyazaki's Delusion Notes, and it was collected in 2002, with included "The Pig Tiger" sequels "The Return of Hans" (ハンスの帰還, Hans no Kikan), originally serialized from March to September 1994 issues, and "Tigers in the Mud" (泥まみれの虎, Doromamire no Tora) (a manga adaptation of Otto Carius's war memoir of the same name), originally serialized from December 1998 to May 1999 issues.
+Miyazaki published the manga series illustrating the life of Jiro Horikoshi, The Wind Rises (風立ちぬ, Kaze Tachinu) (later adapted into his film of the same name), in Model Graphix from April 2009 to January 2010 issues as a continuation of the Delusional Notes series.

 Books

 Selections from his Daydream Notes have been bundled in book form, published by Dainippon Kaiga in December 1992.
+The first edition does not contain The Age of the Flying Boat, which was published as a separate book in July of the same year.
 In August 1997 a revised and expanded edition was released by the same publisher.
-The first edition does not contain Hikōtei Jidai.